 With the growing use of online technologies to manage banking, shopping, investments, photos and music, as well as the increase in social media use, it is also important that you consider these aspects of your life when making a Will.

-There are different types of Will that could provide extra benefits to you and your family; click here for more details on Life Interest Trust Wills.
+There are different types of Will that could provide extra benefits to you and your family, with one of the most popular being a Life Interest Trust Will.